 This Instant Pot Pork Carnitas recipe is the most delicious and tender pulled pork you’ve ever tasted!
 Plus, this recipe only requires 20 minutes of pressure cooking and it’s pot-to-table in about an hour!
 It's a great alternative to slow cooker pulled pork or carnitas.

-You can use it for tacos, tostados, taco bowls, straight up with some rice or beans, or serve it as a taco salad, over cauliflower rice or with low-carb tortillas for a low-carb/keto option.
+Great for tacos, tostadas, taco bowls, straight up with some rice or beans, or serve it as a taco salad, over cauliflower rice, or with low-carb tortillas for a low-carb carnitas or keto pulled pork option.